Partner, Dispute Resolution

-He typically represents clients involved in complex, high value, commercial litigation and international arbitrations, often involving multiple jurisdictions, with issues including breach of contract, negligence, fraud, unfair prejudice, freezing and disclosure orders, misrepresentation and breach of trust.
+He typically represents clients involved in complex, high value, commercial litigation and international arbitration, often involving multiple jurisdictions, covering breach of contract, negligence, fraud, unfair prejudice, freezing and disclosure orders, misrepresentation and breach of trust.
 Industry sectors include financial services, media, pharmaceuticals, energy, mining and commodities.

-He also regularly represents clients involved in High Court Litigation in London, as well as arbitrations under the rules of the leading international arbitration institutions, including LCIA, ICC and Swiss rules.
-He also has particular experience advising clients involved in arbitrations and appeals under International Cotton Association (ICA) Bylaws & Rules, including applications and appeals to the High Court, under the Arbitration Act 1996.
+He regularly represents clients involved in High Court Litigation in London, as well as arbitrations under the rules of the leading international arbitration institutions, including LCIA, ICC and Swiss rules.
+He has particular experience advising clients involved in arbitrations and appeals under International Cotton Association (ICA) Bylaws & Rules, including applications and appeals to the High Court under the Arbitration Act 1996.

 Recent work includes:

 - Representing a UK-based depositor against a Lebanese bank in a widely reported jurisdiction challenge, successfully establishing that the claim could be brought in the English High Court (Bilal Khalifeh v Blom Bank SAL EWHC 2427 (QB)).